-Victims or witnesses may voluntarily report crimes to a recognized Campus Security Authority (CSA), such as the Executive Director of the Office of Student Concerns or the Executive Director of Human Resources, and request that a report be submitted to the Department of Campus Safety on a confidential or anonymous basis for inclusion in the annual disclosure of crime statistics (ASR).
+Victims or witnesses may voluntarily report crimes to a recognized Campus Security Authority (CSA), such as the Director of Fuller Texas, the Executive Director of Student Concerns, or the Executive Director of Human Resources, and request that a report be submitted to the Department of Campus Safety on a confidential or anonymous basis for inclusion in the annual disclosure of crime statistics (ASR).
 Based on the nature of the crime, or if act of violence, repeat behavior, or a weapon was involved, the report may not be able to be kept confidential (e.g., institutional action may need to be taken to stop, prevent, and/or remedy the behavior).
-However, the incident will be noted in the daily crime log and crime stats, and if applicable, any timely warning if needed.
-The timely warning or crime logs will not include any information that would identify the victim.
-A Confidential Fuller Reporting Option may report crime stats in aggregate without providing any identifying information.
-There currently is no procedure in place for a Confidential Reporting Option (pastoral, if applicable, or professional counselor) to inform those they counsel of procedures for reporting crimes voluntarily and confidentially for inclusion in the institution's annual security report.
+However, the incident will be evaluated for timely warning notification purposes.
+The timely warning will not include any information that would identify the victim.
+A Confidential Fuller Resource may report crime stats in aggregate without providing any identifying information.
+There currently is no procedure in place for a Confidential Fuller Resource (pastoral or professional counselor) to inform those they counsel of procedures for reporting crimes voluntarily and confidentially for inclusion in the institution's annual security report.

-CONFIDENTIAL FULLER REPORTING OPTIONS: EXEMPT FROM REPORTING
+CONFIDENTIAL FULLER RESOURCES: EXEMPT FROM REPORTING

-By law, schools may identify confidential on-campus reporting options, which are exempt from mandated reporting, such as licensed clinicians or recognized pastoral counselors operating in that role.
-This allows an option for employees and students to report any instances of sexual assault, domestic violence, dating violence, and/or stalking in a completely confidential way, and which will not be reported to anyone else on campus unless requested by the victim.
-Any reporting required by the Clery Act for the Annual Security Report would only be aggregate, and would not identify any particular individual.
+By law, schools may identify confidential resources within the institution, such as licensed clinicians or recognized pastoral counselors operating in that role, who are exempt from reporting to the Title IX Coordinator.
+This allows an option for employees and students to report any instances of sexual assault, domestic violence, dating violence, and/or stalking in a completely confidential way, and which will not be reported to anyone else within the institution unless requested by the victim.

-While the Arizona Campus does not currently have anyone in this capacity located on the Arizona Campus, students and employees may connect by telephone with the confidential reporting options who are located at the Pasadena Campus and listed below:
+While the Texas Campus does not currently have anyone in this capacity located on the Texas Campus, students and employees may connect with the confidential resources who are located at the Pasadena Campus and listed below: